IoT-Dude/iot-dude.github.io/_posts/2022-10-28-TGIF-and-Data-II.md

 Consumers are aware of value proposition, and when data collection is done right, it is done with explicit consumer consent.
 That is a signal that they are open to this type of marketing.

-## Going back to Gartners report of future  predictions for strategic tech trends in the coming year - how else can analysys marketers deliver actionable data?
+## Gartners report of future <b>predictions for strategic tech trends in the coming year</b> shows how analyst and marketers can comtinue to deliver actionable data

 ### Increased accuracy is important.
-In an organization there is plenty of data, and being smart about how to use it helps how to place it is of the uttermost priority. the data is the organizations most precious monetizable asset and to understand what data you are going to take in and how to refine it, that is where the challenge for analysts and marketers exists.
+In an organization there is plenty of data, and being smart about how to use it helps how to place it is of the uttermost priority. the data is the organizations most precious monetizable asset and to understand what data you are going to take in and how to refine it, that is where the challenge for analysts and marketers exists and next step is to further enhance the analysis with AI-driven mehods.

-As stated earlier in this article Applied Observability - from reacting to proactive meassures - will be more important in the future.
-From monitoring and reacting to data to proactively applying that data in an orchestrated and integrated way across the enterprise for decision making.

-v1.3
+v1.4